 Because of its strict syntax and endless possibilities, Java is more suited to mobile app development, especially for Android devices.
-Java developers often work on lengthy projects in big, established industries that need dedicated apps for their users.

 The language is useful for server-side programming, automated virtual operations, big data processing, and even programming hardware like smart devices.
 It’s the top language for virtual reality, continuous integration, DevOps, artificial intelligence, and application programming interfaces (API).

 Well-known companies that use Java applications include Netflix, Spotify, Uber, Pinterest, Airbnb, and Amazon.
 Web application servers like Apache Tomcat and IBM WebSphere are based on Java.

 Key features of Java: